 How to Visit the Red Fort

-The fort is open daily from sunrise to sunset, except on Mondays.
+The fort is open daily from 6 a.m. until 9 p.m., except on Mondays.
 Allow a few hours to explore it and relax on its lawn before heading back out into the chaos.
 Aim to visit as early as possible in the morning before the crowds arrive.
-If you do go in the afternoon, it's recommended that you leave by 4 p.m. to avoid the insane rush hour traffic.
+If you're not staying late, it's recommended that you leave by 4 p.m. to avoid the insane rush hour traffic.
 Or, take the Delhi Metro train.

 The special Delhi Metro Heritage Line opened in May 2017, as an underground extension of the Violet Line, making train travel convenient.
 The Lal Qila Metro Station is situated right next to the fort.
 Exit the station from Gate 4 and you'll see the fort on your left-hand side.
 Alternatively, Chandni Chowk Metro Station on the Yellow Line is about 10 minutes walk away.
 You'll need to pass through a very congested area though.

 If you come by car, there are battery-operated rickshaws to transport you from the parking lot to the fort's entrance.

 Although the fort has four gates, Lahore Gate on the west side is the main entrance.
 The ticket counter sits to the left of it.
 However, you can buy your tickets online here to avoid having to wait, as it does get busy.

 Ticket prices increased in August 2018 and a discount is provided on cashless payment.
 Cash tickets now cost 25 rupees for Indians, or 20 rupees cashless.
 Foreigners pay 300 rupees cash, or 250 rupees cashless.
 Children under 15 years of age can enter for free.